 One of the key benefits of physical activity in a nurse’s daily routine is its ability to enhance energy expenditure.
 While caring for patients, I am constantly on my feet, engaging in tasks that demand strength, flexibility, and endurance.
 These activities not only burn calories but also contribute to improved cardiovascular fitness and muscular strength.
 By incorporating regular physical activity into our work, nurses can boost their metabolism and harness the potential for burning additional calories.

-See also How many calories burned in 100 meter sprint
+See also How many calories does jumping rope burn in an hour

 2. Maintaining Healthy Body Weight